How To Keep Dogs Out of Your Yard (Low Cost Tips)

 Get a Spray

-This reader needs to look for dog repellant spray at a home and garden center.
-I have used a formula for chipmunks and rabbits and I was very surprised at how well it works – without harming any animals, plants or the environment.
+Look for dog-repellent spray.
+I have used a formula for chipmunks and rabbits and I was very surprised at how well it works — without harming any animals, plants, grass or the environment.

 Shelley